hunghsinke/P4D_Assignment-3/README.md

 > I initially attempted to implement a side-scrolling image feature on my website using Glide.JS, a popular JavaScript library.
 However, I ultimately opted not to use it due to the complexity and learning curve associated with the library.
 It presented a challenge that I found too time-consuming to overcome.
 Instead, I turned to CSS, which provided a more straightforward and familiar solution for achieving the same effect.
 This choice allowed me to streamline the development process and maintain greater control over the design, effectively addressing one of the obstacles I encountered in the project.

+## Loading animation
+I designed a loading animation following the tutorial and use JQuery to control the loading time to allow the user to see it in slower motion.
+This design is the allow user to see the website is loading, and it makes the experience more pleasant and thoughtful.

 ## Navigation Bar
 The navigation bar was meticulously crafted to encompass five distinct elements, each serving as a direct portal to the corresponding sections of the webpage.
 These navigation elements have been designed to remain affixed to the top of the page and follow the user as they scroll downward, thus ensuring seamless accessibility.
 In an additional layer of user-centric functionality, the navigation bar is intelligently configured to automatically disappear when the user scrolls down, enhancing the visual focus on the webpage's content.
 Specifically, the **"Sacred Tree"** element was designed to seamlessly guide the user to the Tree section, **"Stone Implements"** functions as a navigational link to the Stone section, and **"Aboriginal Burials"** offers direct access to the 'burial' section of the webpage.
 This intentional design structure, which includes the dynamic behavior of the navigation bar, ensures a user-friendly and coherent browsing experience while optimizing the visibility of essential content.